JManzur/AWS-CrossAccount-Role/README.md

-# CloudFormation template to deploy a Control Tower Cross-Account Role
+# Control Tower Cross-Account Role

-This CloudFormation template creates an IAM role with administrator access and builds a trust relationship with the control tower management/master account.
-This role can be used to perform a switch role action or to enroll the account in the control tower organization.
+This template creates an IAM role with administrator access and builds a trust relationship with the control tower management/master account.
+This role can be used to perform a switch role action or to enroll the account into the control tower organization.

-> :warning: To use this template, replace the account ID number on line 33 in the .json file. :warning:

 ## Deployment diagram: